Helpico/Helpico/README.md

   <img width="597" height="398" alt="image" src="https://github.com/user-attachments/assets/261afc26-1432-465f-87eb-58beb76cb334" />
 </p>

-## A National Emergency Ukraine Was Never Prepared For
+## A National Emergency Demanding a New Vision
 Ukraine is facing a devastating, dual crisis its teachers and parents have never encountered on this scale:

 > **Mental Health is Shattered:** Up to 75% of our children show signs of war-related trauma (UNICEF).